TechOptimum/old-website/README.md

-# Tech Optimum Website
+## Tech Optimum Website

-Official website for Tech Optimum.
+**Note:** This repository is now depreciated!
+Please check out Github organization for our updated repositories.